 (a) the alleged offender is brought before a court under section 101; and

-(b) there is an application before the court for the alleged offender to be dealt with under section 226 for the alleged contravention.
+(b) there is an application before the court for the alleged offender to be dealt with under Division 13 for the alleged contravention.

 (2) The court referred to in subsection (1) must, without delay, proceed to hear and determine the application.

+[Section 102 amended by No. 35 of 2006 s.
+23.]

 103. Obligation of court where no application before it, but application before another court, to deal with contravention — FLA s.
 65U

 (1) This section applies if —